gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-achieve-compliance/3-deployment-walkthrough/8-deploy-landing-zone-solution/1-apply-account-baseline-app-to-logs-account.md

+---
+sidebar_label: Apply the account-baseline-app to the logs account
+---

 # Apply the `account-baseline-app` to the logs account

 The next step is to configure the **logs** account, which is used to aggregate AWS Config, CloudTrail, IAM Access Analyzer,